Go to your google developer console and pick the project you will use to work with your website and google analytics:

 In your web App home on xtremepush go to App Settings > Certs & Keys.
 Select the GOOGLE ANALYTICS radio button and upload the service account email, cert and your google analytics view ID generated as described above.
 Select the next available Google Analytics custom dimension (Dimension go from 1-20 for regular GA accounts).
 Save your settings and your Google Analytics integration is almost complete.

-Just make sure to ad a corresponding custom dimension on Google Analytics.
-You can call this anything for example "xtrempush ID" just make sure the dimension number on the certs & keys page matches and the scope is User:
+Otherwise create a new dimension in you Google Analytics dashboard.
+You can call this anything for example "GA Client ID" just make sure the dimension number on the certs & keys page matches and the scope is User.
+Set the mode to be "Write & Read", so the Xtremepush SDK would automatically populate the dimension when users are visiting your website.

 Alternatively xtremepush can auto generate the custom dimension if you are happy to give the service account user you are using for the integration edit permissions in the user access management section of google analytics.